 About the first place every buyer goes is the kitchen.
 It’s where many buyers will focus their attention during showings.
 Even if they are not chefs, the kitchen is a natural gathering place for the family.
 Many buyers will often just go in the kitchen and stand there.
 Take a close look at your kitchen.
 Is the stove spotless?
 Are the counters clean and free of grime?
 Are the cabinets wiped down?
 Is the hardware on the cabinets properly secured?
 Is the backsplash and vent hood free of grease?
 Is the counter free of clutter?
 Are the dishes in the dishwasher or put away?
 Is the dish scrubber in the dishwasher or under the sink?
 Though you might think your kitchen looks clean and tidy, if it looks like you just made breakfast or that you still live there, that’s not what buyers want to see.
 They want to see a beautiful, clean kitchen they can see their family in.
 They don’t want to feel like they are standing in someone else’s kitchen.
 Keep as minimal out as you possibly need and have a plan to quickly put things away if you get a last minute showing request.

 After buyers explore the kitchen, they immediately go for the master bathroom.
 The master bedroom is on the way, so they’ll pause there to make sure it will fit what they want in it, but the master bathroom is a place they are drawn to.
 Spend extra time making it spotlessly clean.
-Wipe down shower doors, make sure, tile is free of mildew and soap scum, scrub the bathtub so it is clean and inviting, erase all toothpaste splatter from the mirror, clean the counters, put out fresh towels, mop the floors and put bathroom necessities in drawers or cabinets.
+Wipe down shower doors, make sure, tile is free of mildew and soap scum, scrub the bathtub so it is clean and inviting, erase all toothpaste splatter from the mirror, clean the counters, put out fresh towels, mop the floors and put bathroom necessities in drawers or cabinets, we also recommend to clean your windows so that they look spotless.
 Again, you want to make the space inviting, but take away as much evidence as you can that you live there.

 Baseboards and Air Filters